aayushmanmukherjee/Library_Management_SQL/README.md

 ```

 **Task 14:** Update the status of books in the books table to "Yes" when they are returned
-Write a query to update the status of books in the books table to "Yes" when they are returned (based on entries in the return_status table).

 ```sql
 UPDATE books